 Ebrahim Hussein Fellowship

 The Ebrahim Hussein Endowment for research in African literature was established in the College of Letters and Science in 2003 thanks to the generosity of Robert M. Philipson, alumnus of the College of Letters and Science (Ph.D.1989).
-The College will award $7500 each year to one or more full-time graduate students in L&S to carry out research on African literature in Africa and/or archives outside of the United States.
+The College will award $7500 every other year to one or more full-time graduate students in L&S to carry out research on African literature in Africa and/or archives outside of the United States.
 The research must lead to a Ph.D. dissertation, an M.A. thesis, or a publishable-quality paper.
 Doctoral students may receive up to $7500 each; M.A. level students may receive up to $3,750 each.

 Applications are due in late November for award dispersal the following year.